dalesgit/logseq/pages/SD Training Nov 14.md

 				- As a 71 year old woman what do you think you have a right to?
 				- What physical response?
 Linda, along with "clean language" I tried to use her responses.
 A slight touch?
 Reflect back what they are giving.
 	- Christian theodicy.
 In the context of SD -- if they bring with them one of these ...
-Church culture says you can't talk about it, privatized, don't deserve it.
+Church culture says you can't talk about it, privatized, don't deserve it. collapsed:: true
 		- punishment for sins
 		- one element within harmony of creation
 		- purgation
 		- pedagogy
 		- sign of future vindication of God's glory
+	- In SD setting
+		- What are the gains and losses of staying? ... of leaving?